-- 7. Dwellings on corner lots and/or with secondary frontages to public open space must continue front façade design elements for a minimum of 3m to the secondary frontage. - Dwellings on corner lots or with secondary frontages to public open space must provide windows to both the primary and secondary frontages, forward of the return fence. - 9.
-Similar or overly similar façade designs will not be allowed within 3 lots of each other along a streetscape.
-Noticeable different means that there must be a considerable variation of materials and colour finishes and at least 2 design elements.. - 10.
-Each façade must be noticeably different from each façade within 5 lots on either side and opposite side of the street.
-Noticeable different means that there must be a considerable variation of materials and colour finishes and at least 2 design
+- Dwellings on corner lots and/or with secondary frontages to public open space must continue front façade design elements for a minimum of 3m to the secondary frontage. - Dwellings on corner lots or with secondary frontages to public open space must provide windows with matching head and sill heights to both the primary and secondary frontages, forward of the return fence. - 8.
+Eaves and/or parapets must continue for the entire length of any façade that faces the public realm. - Each façade must be noticeably different from each façade within 5 lots on either side and opposite side of the street.
+Noticeable different means that there must be a considerable variation of materials and colour finishes and at least 2 design elements.